top of page

 So, what do we already know about them?

-Well, even though they’re still kids, they’re already giving us key insights into how they may live, work, and shop in the future.
-Read on to learn more about Gen Alpha and see how some brands are already pivoting their eCommerce marketing strategies to meet their future wants and needs.
+Even as kids, they’re giving us a glimpse into how they’ll live, work and shop in the future.
+Curious about how brands are preparing?
+Read on to discover more about Gen Alpha and how some companies are already shifting their marketing strategies to align with Alphas' future wants and needs.

 What are the Gen Alpha years?

 If you’re wondering, “Wait, didn’t we just get done talking about Gen Z?,” you’d be right.
-Gen Alpha is the generation that comes immediately after Gen Z. Here’s a rough breakdown of the three most recent generations:
+Gen Alpha is the generation that comes immediately after Gen Z. Here’s a rough breakdown of the three most recent generations (excluding Generation Beta, which is making its debut this year):

 Which characteristics define Generation Alpha right now?

-In fact, it’s a good bet that they’ll be more aligned with millennials than with the Gen Z consumer.
-That’s because Gen Alpha is the first generation raised by millennial parents, leading some experts to call them “mini-Millennials”.
+In fact, they’re more likely to align with millennials than with the Gen Z consumer.
+That’s because Gen Alpha is the first generation raised by millennial parents, leading some experts to call them “mini-Millennials.”

-But technology isn’t the only Gen Alpha differentiator.
-This generation will blaze its own trail in several ways.
-Consider:
+But technology is far from the only factor that sets Gen Alpha apart.
+This generation will blaze its own trail in several ways, considering that:

-They’re future-focused - 65% of Alphas starting school will work in jobs that don’t exist today, likely in emerging industries such as AI and blockchain technology.
+• They’re future-focused: It's predicted that 65% of Alphas starting primary school will work in jobs that don’t exist today, likely in emerging industries like AI and blockchain.
+The aging population and diversity in family structures (among other social, demographic and cultural shifts) will create new demands, too.

+• They believe in causes beyond themselves: Over 30% are already thinking about ways to make a difference and want to help people or the planet, having been exposed to global news and issues at an early age.
 Alphas will also represent the most diverse generation in history, according to U.S. Census data.
 That means they will likely hold brands to higher standards when it comes to inclusivity.
-And, having survived the pandemic, many inherently know the importance of putting their physical and mental health first.

 What does the future hold for Generation Alpha and eCommerce?